 - Interoperability: the ability of two different systems or applications to work together - A process that needs a service should be able to talk to any process that provides the service. - Multiple implementations of the same service may be provided, as long as the interface is maintained - Portability: an application designed to run on one distributed system can run on another system which implements the same interface. - Extensibility: Easy to add new components, features

 Goal 4 - Scalability

 - Dimensions that may scale:

 - With respect to size

 - With respect to geographical distribution

+- With respect to functionality

-- With respect to the number of administrative organizations spanned
+- With respect to administration

+- •

-- A scalable system still performs well as it scales up along any of the three dimensions.
+- A scalable system still performs well as it scales up along any of the dimensions.